Please note we are currently closed due to the building being unsafe.

-The ABC Free Shop is a place where vulnerable and in need asylum seekers, refugees can come to get clothes, shoes, household items, food and other essentials that will help them live more conformably as they settle in Bristol.
+The ABC Free Shop is a place where vulnerable and in need asylum seekers & refugees can come to get clothes, shoes, household items, food and other essentials, that will help them live more comfortably as they settle in Bristol.

 Why are we running a Free Shop?

 Asylum seekers receive just £5 a day to live on.
 Asylum seekers who have been denied the right to remain receive nothing at all.
 Refugees who have been granted the right to remain in the UK are legally allowed to work, but once granted permission to stay, they have just 27 days to find somewhere to live, get a job or to sign on at the job centre to claim housing support.
 The system is complicated and involves travelling to various appointments, which is particularly difficult for people who are in a new country, with a different culture, speaking a new language and with very little money for their daily needs.

 The ABC Free Shop provides free basic items needed to make people's lives a little more comfortable.
 We also support other homeless people in Bristol by passing on good quality items that we can’t use.

 We’re working in partnership with City of Sanctuary, Borderlands, Bristol Refugee Rights, Unseen, Befriend, the Red Cross and Brighter Bristol, The Haven, Brigstow as well as the Syrian Welcoming Committee who refer refugees and asylum seekers in need of our service.